 My father Fares named me after my grandfather because he loved and respected him.
 After the celebration ended and as was my custom when I visited my grandfather and grandmother, I refused to go home with my parents because I wanted to sleep next to my grandmother so that one of them could tell me one of their enjoyable stories [li-yaḥkī lī aḥad-humā ḥikaya min ḥikayāti-h al-mumtiʿa].

-Another example comes from Muhammad Bidarna’s 1996-published “Al-Shaykh wa-Ḥafīd-uh” (The Sheikh and his Grandson): “Then Hassan tells the elephant all the stories [kull al-ḥikayāt] he heard from his grandfather during the day, and the elephant dances for her in joy” (Al-Shaykh 8).
+Another example comes from Muhammad Bidarna’s 1996-published “Al-Shaykh wa-Ḥafīd-uh” (The Sheikh and His Grandson): “Then Hassan tells the elephant all the stories [kull al-ḥikayāt] he heard from his grandfather during the day, and the elephant dances for her in joy” (Al-Shaykh 8).

 Note that in these examples, the grandfather or grandmother is the one who tells the entertaining stories to their grandchildren.
 The recounting of folktales is a communication between grandparent and grandchild that echoes the past and sounds in the present.